n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.nextcloud.md

 # Nextcloud

-The Nextcloud node allows you to automate work in Nextcloud, and integrate Nextcloud with other applications. n8n has built-in support for a wide range of Nextcloud features, including creating, updating, deleting, and getting files, folders and users.
+The Nextcloud node allows you to automate work in Nextcloud, and integrate Nextcloud with other applications. n8n has built-in support for a wide range of Nextcloud features, including creating, updating, deleting, and getting files, and folders as well as retrieving, and inviting users.

 On this page, you'll find a list of operations the Nextcloud node supports and links to more resources.